TrustTheVote-Project/VersaEDM-Backend/README.md

 Depending on your platform, you'll need to activate your virtual environment after it's created.
 Note that some code editors and IDEs, like VSCode, will start the virtual environment automatically if you point to the Python interpreter in in your `venv` directory.

-Generally, it's best to use only one type of virtual environment at a time, even though this repo supports multiple Python packaging tools.
+Generally, it's best to use only one type of virtual environment at a time, (for example, either `poetry` or `venv`) even though this repo supports multiple Python packaging tools.

-### Windows 10 with PowerShell
+#### Activating venv in Windows 10 with PowerShell

 In the repo root directory, enter these commands in PowerShell: